etingof/talks/fosdem-bare-metal-in-the-cloud/source/index.rst

 ..
 Things to talk about ^ (ietingof)

-  Ironic is a web service: it's driven by REST API and is shipped with a CLI and GUI tools.
+  Ironic is a web service orchestrating bare metal provisioning.
+  It's driven by REST API and is shipped with a CLI and GUI tools.

   Ironic is being used in production by many large and well-known OpenStack operators for five years now.